ramonauble/db-js/readme.md

 ## OVERVIEW
 ----------------------------------------------------------------
-db is an additive fm synthesizer based on WebAudioAPI, inspired in part by the ethos of the drawbar organ.
+db is an additive/fm synthesizer based on WebAudioAPI, designed to run in your web browser (chrome/chromium work best).

-it is designed to be both immediate & easy to understand, with a simple, symmetrical structure & instantly tweakable parameters.
+it is made to be both immediate & easy to understand, with a simple, symmetrical structure & instantly tweakable parameters.

+centered around a unique 6 part synthesis engine, db features 6 flexible LFOs, keytracked FM & bpm sync modes, a dual asymmetric pattern sequencer, probabilistic note morphing, dynamic scale & root selection, oscilloscope & x/y lissajous display, and a master stereo reverb effect.

 ## SYNTHESIS